b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 - [Thoughts on things and stuff](https://thoughtsonthingsandstuff.com/topics/): Vague title.
 Introspection on LDS-related topics and doctrines.
 - [Mormonism under the microscope](https://www.mormonismunderthemicroscope.com/): I haven't explored them much, looks like a topical document for various claims / controversies
 - [floodlit.org](https://floodlit.org/): Info on sexual abusers & coverups within LDS church.
 Pretty upsetting to read.
-- [Zelph on the Shelf](https://web.archive.org/web/20231001223442/https://zelphontheshelf.com/): I recall this being among the first blogs I encountered offers critical insights of LDS doctrine.
-(As of 2024 March, [appears to be offline](https://zelphontheshelf.com/))— I am left hoping that it comes back in the future.
+- [Zelph on the Shelf](https://web.archive.org/web/20231001223442/https://zelphontheshelf.com/): I recall this being among the first blogs I encountered amid my shelf-breaking.
+Offers critical insights of LDS doctrine.
+As of 2024 March, [appears to be offline](https://zelphontheshelf.com/)— I am left hoping that it comes back in the future.
-	- Zelph's *[The Millennials' Brief Guide to the CES Letter](https://web.archive.org/web/20230927020917/https://zelphontheshelf.com/the-millennials-brief-guide-to-the-ces-letter/)* is one I encountered early on (late 2018) when I was trying to find some "both sides" analyses of the CES Letter.
+	- Zelph's *[The Millennials' Brief Guide to the CES Letter](https://web.archive.org/web/20230927020917/https://zelphontheshelf.com/the-millennials-brief-guide-to-the-ces-letter/)* is the first document I encountered (late 2018) when I was trying to find some "both sides" analyses of the CES Letter.
-	- Zelph is still around, running a [YouTube channel](https://www.youtube.com/channel/UC3Y4j05DDAXv7vCedrOQ9FQ), though!
+	- Zelph is still around, running a [YouTube channel](https://www.youtube.com/channel/UC3Y4j05DDAXv7vCedrOQ9FQ)!

 &nbsp;